 Shopfront improvement grants

-Through the Shopfront Improvement Grant Program the City of Sydney seeks to encourage building owners or tenants to make improvements to a shopfront which, without financial assistance, may not be able to occur.
+Through the shopfront improvement grant program the City of Sydney encourages building owners or tenants to make improvements to a shopfront which, without financial assistance, may not be able to occur.

 The applicant must make a matched contribution of cash only, not 'value-in-kind', to the project.
 This contribution must not be obtained through any other subsidy from state, territory or federal governments.

-Matched grants of up to $6,000 will be considered for this program.
-An amount of $1,000 matched funding will be considered for each additional roller shutter removed from the same building.
+Matched grants of up to $6,000 are considered for this program.
+An amount of $1,000 matched funding is considered for each additional roller shutter removed from the same building.

 The matched cash contribution may cover costs including but not limited to:

-- replacement of an approved security device or alarm system
+- replacing an approved security device or alarm system

 - laminating or double glazing

 - security lighting

 - shopfront painting